Wood Ducks Game Postponed

 Down East Wood Ducks News Release

-Kinston, NC - Today's game between the Down East Wood Ducks and the Myrtle Beach Pelicans is postponed due to inclement weather.
-The game will be made up as part of a doubleheader in Myrtle Beach at a date and time to be determined.
-There will still be a doubleheader tomorrow starting at 1:00 pm with gates opening at 12:00 pm.
-The second game will start roughly 30 minutes after the conclusion of the first game.
+Kinston, NC - Today's game between the Down East Wood Ducks and the Myrtle Beach Pelicans is suspended due to threat of weather and player safety.
+The game will be resumed and finished in Myrtle Beach.
+The second game of the doubleheader has been canceled and will not be made up.

-PROMOTIONS - Sunday will be Sunday Family Funday with $1 hotdogs, $6 meal deal and postgame kids run the bases.
-The Wood Ducks will be giving away the commemorative baseball to the first 500 kids 14 and under tomorrow before the first game.
-The Wood Ducks will also be playing as the Malmo Oatmilkers tomorrow for one game.

-TICKETS - If you have tickets for the game that was rained out on August 10th, you can exchange your tickets for any remaining 2024 regular season game!
+TICKETS - If you have tickets for the game that was suspended on August 11th, you can exchange your tickets for any remaining 2024 regular season home game!

 You can exchange your tickets two ways: